Please Wait!

 Reasonable adjustments will always be made for children with SEND to participate in additional activities, residential trips, day trips and clubs.
 A risk assessment may be needed and this will be made in consultation with the parent/carer.
 Parents/carers might be invited to accompany their SEND child on a school visit.
 Required pupil to staff ratios for school trips and residential visits are always upheld and extra adult support will be given if needed.

-Although we are a split site with many buildings, the majority of areas are accessible to a wheelchair as we have ramps or no step doors to access all buildings.
+Although we are a split site with many buildings, all areas are accessible to a wheelchair as we have ramps and no step doors to access all buildings.
+Our site is fully accessible for wheelchair users.

 There is a disabled parking space within the staff car park which can be utilised.
 Cars could access the site if needed to pick up/drop off, although this must be agreed by the SLT and a risk assessment put in place.